About the AMBER care bundle

 Any member of the clinical multi-disciplinary team can identify patients suitable for the AMBER care bundle.

 Where it was developed

 The AMBER care bundle was developed at Guy's and St Thomas' NHS Foundation Trust.
-It was part of a programme funded by the Guy’s and St Thomas’ Charity to improve the quality of care of patients who are at risk of dying in the next one to two months but may still be receiving active treatment.
+It was part of a programme funded by the Guy’s and St Thomas’ Charity to improve the quality of care for people who may be in their last year of life.

 Find out more